Stephen Platten: Personal life

-Platten is married to Rosslie, whose work is focused particularly on children with special needs.
-They have two sons, Aidan and Gregory, who are both also ordained in the Church of England.
+In 1972 Platten married Rosslie Thompson, whose work is devoted to children with special needs.
+They have two sons, Aidan and Gregory, both of whom have also been ordained in the Church of England.

-His homepage states that he "has particular interests in the study of theology and relations with other churches.
+Bishop Platten's homepage states that he "has particular interests in the study of theology and relations with other churches.
 He has recently been appointed as Chairman of the Church of England Liturgical Commission, which seeks to develop the worshipping life of the church."

 It also states that his interests include reading, walking, Northumberland and music.